Detection of avoided crossings by fidelity: Introduction

-{\em Introduction.}~--~The enormous progress in cooling and manipulating ultracold atomic gases in recent years has opened new perspectives on interacting many-body models from condensed matter physics~\cite{BlochZwergerReview}.
-It led to questions and opportunities beyond conventional solid-state physics, e.g., the direct experimental study of quantum phase transitions~\cite{BlochZwergerReview}, the role and engineering of genuine quantum correlations in such systems~\cite{BlochZwergerReview}, and the phenomenon of quantum chaos in systems that consist of indistinguishable particles which lack an obvious classical counterpart~\cite{manybodychaos,FHM,KB1,KB2,TMW2}.
-In this context, it is possible to detect a quantum phase transition by the change of fidelity (modulus of the overlap between eigenstates of slightly different Hamiltonians)~\cite{zanardi1}, since the ground state of a quantum system changes dramatically at a critical parameter \cite{sachdev}. \\ Up to now, the temporal change of fidelity -- as the overlap of the same initial states evolved by different Hamiltonians~\cite{Gorin} -- has been measured experimentally in wave billiards~\cite{fidexp2}, but also in systems of cold atoms subject to optical potentials~\cite{fidexp1,fidSAW}.
+Up to now, the temporal change of fidelity -- as the overlap of the same initial states evolved by different Hamiltonians~\cite{Gorin} -- has been measured experimentally in wave billiards~\cite{fidexp2}, but also in systems of cold atoms subject to optical potentials~\cite{fidexp1,fidSAW}.
 Similar techniques may be applied to measure the evolving overlap of two eigenstates where time is substituted by the change of some tunable control parameter.
 Often a quantum phase transition may be viewed, for finite-size realizations of a system, as an avoided crossing (AC) in parameter space which closes in the thermodynamic limit \cite{sachdev}.
 A scenario of \emph{many} ACs with a broad distribution of widths~\cite{Haake, Kus, Wang}, as a manifestation of a strong coupling of many energy levels, is naturally found in quantum chaotic systems \cite{Haake}.
-The question arises whether the applicability of fidelity can be lifted from pure ground-state analysis \cite{zanardi2} to detect and characterize ACs in the entire spectrum of a complex quantum system.
-We show in this Rapid Communication that the fidelity indeed is a practically useful measure, which is local in the spectrum (detecting ACs of a single level) and connects changes in the wave function to parametric spectral dynamics. \\ {\em Fidelity measure.}~--~Given some parameter depending Hamiltonian $H(\lambda) = H_1 + \lambda H_2$, the fidelity~\cite{Gorin} between the $n$-th eigenstates, denoted by $|n\rangle$, of slightly different Hamiltonians $H(\lambda)$ and $H(\lambda + \delta\lambda)$ is denoted as
+The dynamical evolution of these systems is determined by the number and distribution of ACs present in the spectrum.
+The question then arises whether the applicability of fidelity can be lifted from pure ground-state analysis \cite{zanardi2} to detect and characterize ACs in the entire spectrum of a complex quantum system.
+In this paper we propose to use the fidelity as a new and experimentally accessible tool to detect and characterize ACs in quantum spectra \cite{plotz}.
+This is corroborated by analytical and numerical results for exemplary quantum systems.